Watch: Boat on fire at Napier marina - NZ Herald

 She said the flames grew “really big” and a fire truck turned up about 10 minutes later.

-The fire reared up again but was eventually put out around 2.45pm, she said, with two fire trucks on the scene.
+The fire flared up again but was eventually put out around 2.45pm, she said, with two fire trucks on the scene.

 ”There are heaps of boats around it but it appears the fire is just on one boat.”